google-developer-training/basic-android-kotlin-compose-training-mars-photos/.github/ISSUE_TEMPLATE/get-data-from-the-internet.md

 ---
 name: Get Data From the Internet issue template
 about: Issue template for Get Data From the Internet codelab
-title: Get Data From the Internet
+title: Get Data from the Internet
 labels: ''
 assignees: ''